solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 - Models capabilities will vary.
 Newer models or model generations will have richer capabilities but also bring unique quirks and tradeoffs in cost & complexity.
 Prompt engineering can help us develop best practices and workflows that abstract away differences and adapt to model-specific requirements in scalable, seamless ways.

-Let's see this in action in the OpenAI or Azure OpenAI Playground:
+Let us see this in action in the OpenAI or Azure OpenAI Playground:

 - Use the same prompt with different LLM deployments (e.g, OpenAI, Azure OpenAI, Hugging Face) - did you see the variations?
 - Use the same prompt repeatedly with the same LLM deployment (e.g., Azure OpenAI playground) - how did these variations differ?